keepthrifty/keepthrifty.github.io/_posts/2017-08-01-nothing-new-year-month-seven-update.md

 Our spending this month includes all of the closing costs in here (including the agent fees for our agent and the buyers' agent).
 When we take those out, the number drops back to a more realistic level (albeit a high one) - $6,092.97.

 We have a few "double payments" this month as the July expenses for our apartment life came on July 1st but we prefer to pay our August expenses a few days ahead.
-Rent and health insurance are the two big culprits here, which bring our totals up by over $1,000.
+Rent and health insurance are the two big culprits here, which together bring our totals up by over $1,000.
 It'll all balance out in the end, so we'll have to see what normal spending looks like in the future.

 If you've been following along on these updates, you might notice a few new categories.
 As Jaime and I have entered our one-year mini-retirement, we've been developing a new budgeting system to replace [our old one]({% post_url 2016-11-13-how-we-budget-four-branch-system %}) and part of this has been creating new categories in [Thrifty]({{site.url}}/thrifty/) for certain expenses that we're budgeting separately.